Fellmonkey/sdk-appwrite-unity/Assets/docs~/examples/functions/list-executions.md

 ## Parameters

 - **functionId** *string* - Function ID. *(required)*
 - **queries** *array* - Array of query strings generated using the Query class provided by the SDK.
 [Learn more about queries](https://appwrite.io/docs/queries).
 Maximum of 100 queries are allowed, each 4096 characters long.
-You may filter on the following attributes: trigger, status, responseStatusCode, duration, requestMethod, requestPath, deploymentId
+You may filter on the following attributes: trigger, status, responseStatusCode, duration, requestMethod, requestPath, deploymentId *(optional)*

 ## Response